-PETTY THEFT The taking of property while on school grounds or from a vehicle on school property worth under \$300 and any other items that cause distraction and/or damage to persons or property or otherwise interferes with learning.
+PETTY THEFT The taking of property while on school grounds or from a vehicle on school property worth under \$300

+POSSESSION OF AN INAPPROPRIATE OBJECT (NON-CONTROLLED SUBSTANCE) Possession and/or use of items or contraband designated by the school as inappropriate materials such as, lighters, pocket knives, illicit materials, etc. and any other items that cause distraction and/or damage to persons or property or otherwise interferes with learning.
 An example is the possession of a pocket knife which may be potentially dangerous or harmful to others.
 These items will be confiscated.